miroslavln/RoboND-Kinematics-Project/writeup.md

 theta2 = pi / 2 - alpha - atan2(wz - 0.75, r)
 theta3 = pi / 2 - beta + 0.036
 ```
-After we have the first 3 angles then we can calculate the rest using matrix inversion.
+After we have the first 3 angles then we can calculate the rest using them.
 ```python
 R0_3 = T0_1[0:3, 0:3] * T1_2[0:3, 0:3] * T2_3[0:3, 0:3]
 R0_3 = R0_3.evalf(subs={q1: theta1, q2: theta2, q3: theta3})